9: …And the World Will Go On Without You

 This body had other priorities.
 It smelt that scent, and the sensors flagged it and the HUD refused to display any other information: Oil.
 Oil nearby, oil to slake the thirst, get up and run and pounce and drench yourself in the oil.

-“I brought you something.”
-N lifted the toaster in his hand, headless, but carefully held so the neck stump didn’t gush or spill.
+«Brought you something!
+Prey-prize!» N lifted the toaster in his hand, headless, but carefully held so the neck stump didn’t gush or spill.

 I can tell, idiot.
 But she didn’t say it.
-If he saw her singular stare, her mouth yawning open, he knew.
+If he saw the singular stare, this mouth yawning open, he knew.
 It was no great feat of restraint that kept V from dashing over and snatching the drone from him.
 V couldn’t.
 She could barely move.

-“N?”
-She’d bristled at the unsteadiness in her synth.
-But what part of her could hold steady?
-“You–you’re safe?”
+«N?» She’d bristled at the unsteadiness that leaked into this transceiver.
+But what part of this body could hold steady? «You—you’re safe?»

 “Yeah, V. I’m here.
 I’ve got you.”
-N had climbed up the pile, holding the drone out to her.
+Closer now, N was speaking.
+He’d climbed up the pile, holding the drone out to her.
 He smiled.
 That was something steady.

 “I woke up earlier.
 You weren’t here.
 I thought… that thing…” V stopped.
-But she had to continue “I got hungry again.
+But she had to continue.
+“I got hungry again.
 I lost control.
+Of everything.
 But you… you’re safe.”
-Hoarse and wheezing each gasp of air, V wondered – hoped – the condition of her body cloaked what she felt.
+Hoarse and wheezing each gasp of air, V wondered — hoped — the condition of this body cloaked what she felt.

 But she’d look weak either way.

 By now, N realized what moving cost in V’s state, so he climbed forward.
-Pressing the neck to her lips, V rolled her eyes but didn’t resist.
-He tilted the body ever so gently, and slowly a rivulet of oil dripped into V’s mouth.
+Pressing the prey item’s neck to these lips, these yellow eyes rolled but didn’t resist.
+He tilted the body ever so gently, and slowly a rivulet of oil dripped into this mouth.

 “I wasn’t there for you when you needed me most,” N said.
 “I never want that to happen again.”

 What did she say to that?
-Didn’t have to say anything, really – V had the perfect excuse.
-She lapped at the slain drone, and at length lifted her hands to hold up some part of the drone’s weight.
-Her grip faltered a bit, unlike his – but he was being too timid.
+Didn’t have to say anything, actually — V had the perfect excuse.
+She lapped at the slain drone, and at length lifted these hands to hold up some part of the drone’s weight.
+This grip faltered a bit, unlike his — but he was being too timid.
 V pushed up for a higher angle.
 She wanted to chug this stupid thing.

 When she finally pushed the oilcan back, N pulled it away.